nushell/nushell.github.io/book/loading_data.md

 ───┴──────────┴───────────┴───────────
 ```

-That almost looks correct.
-Looks like there is extra space there.
+That *almost* looks correct.
+It looks like there's an extra space there.
 Let's `trim` that extra space:

 ```
 > open people.txt | lines | split column "|" | str trim